Lima Memorial Health System Logo

 Causes

-The gene defect also causes the long bones of the body to grow too much.
+The gene variant also causes the long bones of the body to grow too much.
 People with this syndrome have tall height and long arms and legs.
 How this overgrowth happens is not well understood.

 Other areas of the body that are affected include: